-World Events- Natural disasters: Earthquake in Haiti, floods in Pakistan, Chilean miners rescued after 69 days trapped in tunnel collapse, December snow storms disrupt holiday air travel.
+• Natural disasters: earthquake in Haiti, floods in Pakistan, Chilean miners rescued after 69 days trapped in tunnel collapse, and December snow storms that disrupt holiday air travel.

-- Technology: iPad introduced, popular Facebook inspires a movie, Twitter & YouTube redefine social communication and influence US elections.
+• Technology: iPad introduced, popular Facebook inspires the movie (The Social Network), Twitter and YouTube redefine social communication and influence elections.

 Courthouse Square, occupying an entire block of downtown Salem for the last ten years, has been the subject of both pride and debate: it provided a convenient hub for Sale-Keizer bus users and an office building for Marion County (across High Street from the courthouse itself).
 But leaking windows and uneven floors inside, along with paving irregularities in bus lanes caused increasing concern.
 In July, employees heard an internal explosion that engineers determined was probably the rupture of a steel cable within a concrete slab.
-Further investigations led to the entire area being evaluated as too dangerous for occupancy and so was evacuated .
+Further investigations led to the entire area being evaluated as too dangerous for occupancy and so was evacuated.
 The $34 million facility is empty, enclosed by a chain-link fence.
-The construction responsibility and future for the property is at present undetermined.
+The construction responsibility and future for the property was debated until a solution was negotiated in 2012: the structure will be repaired with the bus parking and garage first on the list.
 A nearby, temporary transit hub is being used and county offices have been relocated.

 When You Visit